 Frolic In Nature!

-Here are some gorgeous areas that I have visited during the Spring 2006 and 2007.
+Here are some gorgeous areas that I have visited during the Spring 2016.
 Every time that I hike in nature I am reminded of the payoff--the benefits of keeping fit and healthy.
 If I still weighed 400 pounds, I never would be able to walk and gawk in these beautiful spots.
 I hope you enjoy visiting these areas with me.
 Notice the Benefits of Being Active!

 Consider as you view these lovely images the insights of Eckhert Tolle from Stillness Speaks, Practicing The Power Of Now, and A New Earth (www.namastepublishing.com/):